bigfont/2013-128CG-Vendord/README.md

 	- Close Visual Studio 2008

 - Include the new files in BigFont.MVC
-	- BigFont.MVC in Visual Studio 2013
+	- Open BigFont.MVC in Visual Studio 2013
 	- In the solution explorer, expand to \Software\Vendord\Win7\ApplicationFiles
 	- Show all files in the solution explorer.
 	- Right click on the newly published version of Vendord (e.g. Vendord.Desktop.App_1_0_0_64)